kevina/syncfs/README.md

 trust it enough to use it to backup my data on a VPS.
 It us unlikely that it will destroy any of your data, but it might do odd things.

+# Upgrading

+As SyncFS is Alpha software the database schema may change at any time.
+As the database serves as a cache the cleanest way to upgrade is to use the old version to make sure there are no pending operations (`.proc/pending` is empty) and then (after unmounting the filesystem) use the `--reset-db` option with the new version.
+If this is done before all pending operations are clear than SyncFS might report discrepancies that need to be manually fixed before it will start.

 # Adding Additional Remotes

 I will be happy to accept pull requests that add additional remotes